Introduction

 One can notice that the two children develop their memory in different ways.
 Maggie does so through creativity, drawing her map of the mind, while Jack uses cards to memorize statistics from the sport he is passionate about.
 This connection appears obvious to me because of my native language.
 In French, both "card" and "map" are called “carte.”
 The same word refers to the two objects that Maggie and Jack use to structure their minds.

 The oxygen mask that drops at the end of the scene closes the sequence, signaling the state of the family, a state of suffocation.
-Peter is unable to “breathe” or find balance between his work and his family.
+Peter is unable to breathe or find balance between his work and his family.
 A state of suffocation that Peter will experience again after his humiliation and the failure of his attempt to negotiate with Captain Hook.
-Peter’s arrogance and cynicism are confronted with their own embodiment.
+Peter’s arrogance and cynicism are confronted with their own embodiment, like a mirror effect.

 Peter only regains his breath thanks to the intervention of the mermaids.
 It is important to note that in the early scripts, the mermaids’ rescue scene also represents Peter’s first flashes of memory.
 We will return to this later.

 Peter Banning’s failure is not limited to missing Jack’s baseball game or his inability to communicate with him.
 In the previous scene, a secretary gives him a speech for Wendy’s tribute, written by a colleague, Ned Miller.
 Peter, in a cold professional reflex, described it as “very personal.”